 The Black Swan Inn/Hotel stood on the site of the Federal Hotel on the corner of Cressy and Napier Street.

 The first record appears to been made in the February 1881 Government Gazette with George McLeod running the Hotel.

 An April 1882 account mentions the license being transferred from John McLeod to Mr Smith, this could possibly be an error.

 Mary J Smith was listed as running the hotel in 1882 followed by Francis D. Bassett in 1883.

-Destroyed in an 1896 fire that also destroyed several nearby businesses.
+The Black Swan was destroyed in an 1896 fire that also destroyed several nearby businesses.

 The fire made news in several colonies (states referred to as colonies pre 1901) and was infamous because of a Firefighters strike was taking place at the time of the fire and the fire brigade refused to stop the fire that could of saved the Black Swan.

 If the fire was prevented there is little to no doubt that Deniliquin’s hotel scene would of drastically been altered.

 Nicknamed the Buncha, this Hotel has withstood several floods (1889, 1917, 1956) and damage from an 1890 storm.